 Some of the items in this section can take some time to organize.
 It’s good to review this well in advance of your departure, so you can be getting prepared in the weeks and months before your flight.

-You can also save yourself time and money by getting your travel insurance (which is mandatory for IEC visas) and resume arranged early.
+You can also save yourself time and money by getting your travel insurance (a mandatory requirement to receive a working holiday visa in Canada) and resume arranged early.
 See our guides for more:

 You can do this by downloading our Getting Started Guide to get our free immigration and settlement guide, which will opt you in for free, relevant updates into your inbox.

 - Visa or work permit